 Although Garage Bar is now owned by a Brit, it remains an American-style spot known for its excellent sous vide burgers and its great soundtrack — and willingness to let patrons make requests and even DJ.
 Just off the Riverside promenade, Garage Bar offers a welcome respite from the neighboring girly bars.
 It’s a great place to meet other expats and the occasional tourist who wanders in.

-Rehabb Public House is a swanky bar and restaurant that’s been fully outfitted to a standard not seen in most of Phnom Penh’s watering holes.
+El Capitan is a swanky bar and restaurant that’s been fully outfitted to a standard not seen in most of Phnom Penh’s watering holes.
 There’s even a proper pool table.
 The place is a popular hangout for expats who spend most of their time drinking beer, but Rehabb also serves great cocktails.
-It’s run by a Canadian-Thai couple who have brought in the Thai mother-in-law to cook, and you’ll find some of the best Thai food in town on their menu.
+It’s now under new ownership and they’ve brought craft beer and regular live music.

 Described as an “artsy dive bar,” Showbox is a favored hangout among Phnom Penh’s artists and musicians.
-Showbox’s days of live music are no longer, but it still host events such as open mic, trivia night, drink and draw, and spoken word night.
+Showbox’s days of live music are no longer, but it still host events such as trivia night, drink and draw, and spoken word night.
+The open mic night ever Wednesday is the most popular.
 There’s an art gallery upstairs and the place attracts a mixed crowd of expats and locals, young and old.

 Wine and cocktail bars